r-spatial/RQGIS/README.md

 ![](README-unnamed-chunk-9-1.png)

 Of course, this is a very simple example.
 We could have achieved the same using `sp::coordinates`.
 To harness the real power of integrating R with a GIS, we will present a second, more complex example.
-Yet to come in the form of a vignette...
+Yet to come in the form of a vignette or a paper...

 TO DO:
 ======